These pencils help students with the following handwriting issues:

 I usually do not recommend mechanical pencils for the earliest writers, but that changes after the first half of second grade.
 Once a child is facing the volume and speed demands of later second grade or above, it is time to be creative and think outside the box.

 PaperMate hasn’t targeted the kids with low tone, sensory processing, ASD, ADHD, or any other issues, and that is actually a nice thing.
 Older kids don’t want a “special” anything in the classroom or even at home.
 They might reject seat cushions and pencil grips that help them because they don’t want to look different or feel different.
 Well, these are easy to get at office supply stores.
-Nothing “special” about that at all, except that they really help kids write neatly.
+There is nothing “special” about them at all, except that they really help kids write neatly.